 Documents required for Agriculture Loans

-You can get agriculture loan for the long term and short term.
-Documentation and loan process is very simple.
+You can get an agriculture loan for the long term and short term.
+The documentation and loan process is very simple.

 Document required to avail agriculture loans: